 In Retainful, it can be done in a few simple steps.
 You can choose pre-defined email segmentation templates like abandoned cart customers, inactive customers, VIP customers, new customers, and active Email subscribers, or you can create your own rules from scratch.

-Here is an example of two of them – abandoned carts and purchase history.
+Here is an example of two segmentation criteria – abandoned carts and purchase history.

 You can segment the abandoned cart customers in multiple ways in Retainful – such as abandoned date, abandoned product name, total number of abandoned carts, and cart value, among others.